Percept-2023-24/UDP_Tests/README.md

 Now, clone this repository to any location to begin using it.

 ### Miscellaneous
-If encountering "bind failed.
-Error: Address already in use"
+If encountering `bind failed.
+Error: Address already in use`, use `netstat -tulpn` to view running processes and `kill -9 <pid>` to kill the processes occupying the desired address.